-I have been a motivational speaker at over 20 years at over 90 events a year.
-The meeting environment has definitely evolved with the next generation having lower attention spans and the preference for instant gratification.
+The meeting environment has definitely evolved over the last 20 years with the next generation having lower attention spans and the preference for instant gratification.

 Especially with younger generations who consume online media constantly, we compete with online sources for people’s attention.